Perfect Beauty: The 5 Transcendental Desires Considered Individually, Part D (II: Evidence of the Soul from Our Transcendental Desires)

 - How can we notice virtually every imperfection in all of the above forms of beauty – continuously and endlessly?
 You should be able to answer this question – without even being a Platonist philosopher.

-- What could be the source of our tacit awareness of what perfect beauty would be like?
+- What could be the source of our tacit awareness of what transcendental beauty would be like?
 Again, you should be able to answer this question.

-- What is perfect beauty?
+- What is perfect or transcendental beauty?
 Once again, it is the same God we proved in a previous post.

 Now you draw the conclusion – what does this say about who God is and how he is present to our consciousness?